clartaq/cwiki/resources/private/md/About_Backup_and_Restore.md

   - special pages
 ---

 Backing up and restoring the database file is pretty easy and can be accomplished in different ways.

 ## Manual Method ##

 ### Backup ###

-The database file is called `database.db` and is located in the `resources\public\db` directory relative to the location where the program is running.
-To manually backup the file, just copy it to a safe location.
+The database file is called `database.db` and resides in the `resources\public\db` directory relative to the location where the program is running.
+To manually back up the file, copy it to a safe place.

-This is only safe if there is no one else running the program when you make the copy.
+Backup is only safe if there is no one else running the program when you make the copy.
 Since CWiki is intended as a personal wiki, that is believed to be the usual case.
 You can copy it to a remote location like [Dropbox](https://www.dropbox.com/) or anywhere else.
 It's just a file.

 ### Restore ###